a-anik/cavity-volumes-pbc/README.md

 cavity-volumes-pbc
 ==================

-This program calculates volume and area of cavities available for a given probe inside molecular dynamics models with periodic boundary conditions.
+This program calculates volume and surface area of cavities available for a given probe inside molecular dynamics models with periodic boundary conditions.

-- fast analytical volume and surface computation for Solvent-Accessible voids
+- fast analytical volume and surface computation for solvent-accessible voids
 - uses weighted Voronoi (power) diagram / regular triangulation, works with atoms of different radii
 - input from GROMACS trajectory or simple text file
 - optional 3D mesh output for visualization of voids, STL format viewable in VMD (experimental)